Accounts Receivable on Business Valuation

 These metrics are particularly important during business valuations, as they provide insight into the quality and collectibility of accounts receivable.

-Why Accounts Receivable is crucial for Business Valuation in the U.S.
+Why Accounts Receivable is important for Business Valuation in the U.S.?

 Accounts receivable plays a significant role in business valuation because it reflects potential cash inflows.
 However, not all AR is created equal, and valuation experts carefully assess both quantity and quality.